+The COVID-19 virus has had a significant impact on economic and social activity through the restrictions put in place by various levels of government regarding travel, business operations and isolation/quarantine orders.
 The Association continues to monitor its operations and assess the impact COVID-19 will have on its operating activities.
 The Association has transitioned the delivery of its professional development courses to e-learning platforms and continues to receive membership revenues.
 Management does not anticipate that the Association will experience a significant change in its overall level of operations.
-Further effects of the COVID-19 health pandemic on the Association are currently indeterminable.
+Further effects of the COVID-19 health pandemic on the Association remain indeterminable.